nymtech/docs/content/mixnet/mixnodes.md

 If you'd like, you can add in:

 1. `--location` an OPTIONAL parameter that tells us where your node is located.
-Helpful for tracking distances between nodes, which can tell us a bit about latency.
+Helpful for tracking distances between nodes, which can tell us a bit about latency and help with debugging.

 Example:

-`target/release/nym-mixnode init --id baby-yoda --host 91.236.6.149 --layer 1 --location London`
+`target/release/nym-mixnode init --id winston-smithnode --host 91.236.6.149 --layer 1 --location London`

 Results in:

 ```
-nym$ target/release/nym-mixnode init --id baby-yoda --host 91.236.6.149 --layer 1 --location London
+nym$ target/release/nym-mixnode init --id winston-smithnode --host 91.236.6.149 --layer 1 --location London

       _ __  _   _ _ __ ___